Aneka Jiwaji

 A trusted advocate with broad experience in commercial, securities, regulatory, and appellate matters, Aneka provides clear, strategic representation grounded in strong judgement and a deep understanding of complex legal and business challenges.

-This exposure strengthens her ability to navigate disputes involving disclosure obligations, governance issues, and securities enforcement matters.
+She regularly advises clients facing complex commercial disputes, regulatory challenges, and reputational concerns.
 Her combined experience in private practice and regulatory environments allows her to provide clients with effective litigation representation supported by a comprehensive appreciation of risk, compliance, and long-term strategy.
+Aneka has also been involved in precedent-setting litigation in British Columbia that has helped shape the province’s evolving commercial and regulatory landscape.

-Aneka is passionate about the legal profession.
-In addition to being an active thought leadership writer on LinkedIn and for industry publications, she has been included on the “long list” of Canadian Lawyers Top 25 Most Influential Lawyers from 2023 to 2025 in the “changemakers” category.
-Aneka is an active member of the Advocates’ Society and has been a member of the faculty for the 14th and 15th Annual Securities Symposium on the topic of “Practice Before the Tribunal” and “Cryptocurrency: Promises and Pitfalls”.
+Aneka is deeply engaged in the legal profession through speaking, writing, and mentorship.
+In addition to being an active thought leadership writer on LinkedIn, in 2026 she was named an Excellence Awardee at Lexpert’s Canadian Law Awards for Female Trailblazer of the Year (Private Practice).
+Aneka is an active member of The Advocates’ Society and has been a member of the faculty for the 14th and 15th Annual Securities Symposium on the topics of Practice Before the Tribunal and Cryptocurrency: Promises and Pitfalls.
 In 2025, Aneka was co-chair and a member of faculty for CLEBC’s Interim Remedies and Injunctions program.
-In 2024, Aneka was nominated through letters of recommendation by fellow Canadian Bar Association Members for the Canadian Bar Association BC Diversity and Equality Award.
+In 2026, she served on the faculty for CLEBC’s Affidavit Secrets and Litigation Misconduct programs.
+In 2024, Aneka was nominated through letters of recommendation by fellow Canadian Bar Association members for the Canadian Bar Association BC Diversity and Equality Award.
 In 2025, Aneka was nominated by colleagues, at her then firm, through letters of recommendation for the VBA Peter S. Hyndman Mentorship Award, illustrating her deep commitment and passion for mentorship.

 Education